QuantEcon/lecture-source-py/source/rst/numba.rst

 * memory allocation/deallocation, etc.

-The upside is that, compared to low-level languages, Python is typically faster to write, less error-prone and  easier to debug
+The upside is that, compared to low-level languages, Python is typically faster to write, less error-prone and  easier to debug.

-The downside is that Python is harder to optimize --- that is, turn into fast machine code --- than languages like C or Fortran
+The downside is that Python is harder to optimize --- that is, turn into fast machine code --- than languages like C or Fortran.

-Indeed, the standard implementation of Python (called CPython) cannot match the speed of compiled languages such as C or Fortran
+Indeed, the standard implementation of Python (called CPython) cannot match the speed of compiled languages such as C or Fortran.

 Does that mean that we should just switch to C or Fortran for everything?

-The answer is no, no and one hundred times no
+The answer is no, no and one hundred times no.

-High productivity languages should be chosen over high-speed languages for the great majority of scientific computing tasks
+High productivity languages should be chosen over high-speed languages for the great majority of scientific computing tasks.

 This is because